javieraviles/node-typescript-koa-rest/README.md

 ## Changelog

+### 1.5.0
+ - koa-swagger-decorator -> generate [swagger docs](https://node-typescript-koa-rest.herokuapp.com/swagger-html) with decorators in the endpoints
+ - Split routes into protected and unprotected.
+Hello world + swagger docs are not proteted by jwt
+ - some dependencies have been updated

 ### 1.4.2
  - Fix -> `npm run watch-server` is now working properly live-reloading changes in the code [Issue 39](https://github.com/javieraviles/node-typescript-koa-rest/issues/39).